What’s Next: Policy Recommendations from the Bush Institute

 The United States needs an active, two-pronged strategy for North Korea, concentrating on the nuclear threat as well as human rights in the oppressive nation.
 Lindsay Lloyd, deputy director of the Bush Institute's Human Freedom Initiative, details how to combine those two and why they must go together.

 First Ladies: Using Their Platform for Impact

 First Ladies have a platform that allows them to spotlight problems and solutions at home as well as abroad.
-Natalie Gonella-Platts, deputy director of the Bush Institute's Women's Initiative, offers a guide to the East Wing of the incoming Trump administration, showing how First Ladies in the U.S. and around the world have best used their platform for the common good.
-Read more
+Natalie Gonnella-Platts, deputy director of the Bush Institute's Women's Initiative, offers a guide to the East Wing of the incoming Trump administration, showing how First Ladies in the U.S. and around the world have best used their platform for the common good.

 Global Health: Building on America's Leadership

 The U.S. has made progress in fighting AIDS and cervical cancer around the world through such initiatives as the President's Emergency Plan For AIDS Relief.
 But the U.S. cannot afford to let up in the quest for improving global health care.
-Celina Schocken, director of Pink Ribbon Red Ribbon, a Bush Institute affiliate, explains how the United States can lead this campaign over the next four years.
-Read more
+Celina Schocken, CEO of Pink Ribbon Red Ribbon, a Bush Institute affiliate, explains how the U.S. can lead this campaign.

 William McKenzie is editorial director for the George W. Bush Institute, where he also serves as editor of The Catalyst: A Journal of Ideas from the Bush Institute.